Today you’re going to find the complete guide to set up the best PC airflow optimization on your computer.

 But why do computers need cooling?

 All the electronic components in a computer are designed to operate under specific operating temperature ranges.
-When the current is passing through them, they can dissipate some energy in the form of heat because of the internal resistance of the computer components.
+When the current passes through them, they can dissipate some energy in the form of heat because of the internal resistance of the computer components.

-If you don’t remove this heat, it will lead to damage to your computer’s major components like motherboard, processor, GPU’s, etc.
+If you don’t remove this heat, it will lead to damage to your computer’s major components like the motherboard, processor, GPUs, etc.